jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 study the explanations, then you're too tired to do questions.
 Either pack it in, take a break, or switch to something else like watching Pathoma videos.

+**Tunnel vision.** When a patient has presents with systems involving multiple systems (renal, muscular, pulmonary), I tended to mistakenly jump at answer choices that might explain one or two findings perfectly, but ultimately didn't explain all the physical exam or lab findings.
+Now I know my answer choices needs to [account for every abnormal finding][abnormal-findings].
+There are no wasted words in these vignettes.

+  [abnormal-findings]: {% post_url 2014-09-29-tactical-test-taking-skills %}#abnormal-findings

 ## Scratch work